kyleratti/tuckbot-api/README.md

 # tuckbot-api

 This is the backend API for **Tuckbot**.
-This project tracks all available mirrors in the Tuckbot system, the post they belong to, and the last time they were viewed.
-It also provides an endpoint for pruning old hosted videos that were removed from Reddit or have fallen inactive so they can be removed from storage and save costs.
+This service tracks the videos available to be served by the frontend and removes stale videos to help keep storage and bandwidth costs down.

+## Features

+- Tracks all available video mirrors
+- Tracks last view timestamp of each video
+- Public API for video data retrieval
+- Private API for [tuckbot-downloader](https://github.com/kyleratti/tuckbot-downloader) to interface with
+- Private API endpoint for finding
+- Automatically notify [a-centralized-mirror](https://github.com/kyleratti/a-centralized-mirror) when new videos are ready
+- Endpoint to locate S3 objects missing database entries
+- Endpoint to locate database entries missing S3 objects

-## API Endpoint
+## Public API Endpoints

-- `GET /video/:redditPostId` - Retrieves information about the mirrored video (if it exists)
+- `GET /public/video/:redditPostId` - Retrieves information about the mirrored video (if it exists)